jstray/lede-algorithms/README.md

 ### Week 2 - Text Processing
 In this class we will develop the ubiquitous vector space document model, with TF-IDF weighting.
 You will learn to algorithmically summarize documents by extracting keywords, how to compare documents for similarity, and how a search engine and Google News work.

-Readings:
+References:
-- An article which describes TF-IDF in more detail [TF-IDF is about what matters](https://planspace.org/20150524-tfidf_is_about_what_matters/0
+- An article which describes TF-IDF in more detail [TF-IDF is about what matters](https://planspace.org/20150524-tfidf_is_about_what_matters/)
 - A real life example of TF-IDF and cosine similarity used in journalism: [https://www.propublica.org/nerds/how-propublicas-message-machine-reverse-engineers-political-microtargeting](https://www.propublica.org/nerds/how-propublicas-message-machine-reverse-engineers-political-microtargeting)
+- The [Overview document mining platform](overviewdocs.com), a powerful tool you can use to explore document sets, or OCR and convert them.
+See also this [visualization of the TF-IDF vectors](https://blog.overviewdocs.com/2012/03/16/video-document-mining-with-the-overview-prototype/) of a document set.

 Homework:
 - Analyze the State of the Union speeches in the 20th century to see how topics changed by decade (see notebook assignment)